Last Updated on January 3, 2025

-Thrusting during intercourse is the rocking movement of the penis in the vagina, done rhythmically as per the male’s arousal.
-It is the flip-side of rubbing the penis to arousal during manual sex or oral sex.
+Thrusting during intercourse is the back-and-forth gliding movement of the penis in the vagina, done rhythmically as per the male’s arousal.
+It is the same motion along the penis when rubbing it to arousal during manual sex or oral sex or self-masturbation.

-How deep does the penis thrust during intercourse?
+You may be wondering whether you can deep thrust, shallow thrust, or slow thrust during penetrative sex.
+The answer is simple.
 As deep as the vaginal depth allows, as deep as the male’s desire guides him, and most importantly: as deep as it is comfortable for the woman.

-Does the penis come out of the vagina during thrusting, as in going in & coming all the way out, in & out, in & out?
-Most of you will say a definite NO; the penis does not come out of the vagina but rather stays inside during thrusting.
+Does the penis come out of the vagina during thrusting?
+(As in going in & coming all the way out, in & out, in & out)

 Gentlemen, please respect vaginal endurance and stay inside when you thrust.
 And ladies, do not suffer in silence!